symfony/symfony-docs/cookbook/validation/custom_constraint.rst

             ->addTag('validator.constraint_validator', array('alias' => 'alias_name'))
         ;

-Your constraint class may now use this alias to reference the appropriate validator::
+Your constraint class should now use this alias to reference the appropriate validator::

     public function validatedBy()
     {
         return 'alias_name';
     }

+As mentioned above, Symfony2 will automatically look for a class named after the constraint, with ``Validator`` appended.
+If your constraint validator is defined as a service, it's important that you override the ``validatedBy()`` method to return the alias used when defining your service, otherwise Symfony2 won't use the constraint validator service, and will instantiate the class instead, without any dependencies injected.